tjdett/aorra-eresearch-2013/slides.md

 The best **simple** open-source document management systems tend to be written in PHP.
 The best open-source chart tools are written in Java.
-PHP to Java bridges are a great ways to spend weeks of your time worrying about interoperability issues.
+PHP to Java bridges are of course great ways to spend weeks of your time worrying about interoperability issues.

 During the scoping study we'd already written Java-based chart libraries, so